-a second child.
+There is a sizeable recent literature that assesses the relationship of public childcare provision and fertility in greater detail, both empirically and with the aid of quantitative models.28 For example, D'Albis, Gobbi, and Greulich (2017) stress the importance of access to childcare for the decision to have a second child.
+Both in a model and in data from EU countries, they show that when childcare coverage is low, there is a U-shaped relationship between a women's potential wage and the probability of having a second child.
 In countries with easy and cheap access to childcare, the relationship is increasing instead.
-Bick (2016) analyzes the role that childcare plays in determining maternal employment and fertility in a quantitative model calibrated to Germany.
+Bick (2015) analyzes the role that childcare plays in determining maternal employment and fertility in a quantitative model calibrated to Germany.
 In his counterfactual analysis, he finds that extending subsidized care would increase maternal labor supply but not lead to an increase in fertility.
-Bauernschuster et al. (2015) study the expansion of public childcare in Germany in the mid-2000s.
+Bauernschuster, Hener, and Rainer (2015) study the expansion of public childcare in Germany in the mid-2000s.
 They find that the reform increased both the fertility rate and women's employment.
 Rindfuss et al. (2010) use longitudinal data from Norway to investigate the relationship between the availability of high-quality affordable childcare and completed fertility.
-Their empirical results suggest that providing 60 percent of preschool children with childcare slots would raise completed fertility by about 0.5 to 0.7 children per woman.
+Their empirical results suggest that providing 60 percent of pre-school children with childcare slots would raise completed fertility by about 0.5 to 0.7 children per woman.
 Beyond impacts on fertility and labor supply, a related question is how public childcare affects child development.
-Brilli et al. (2016) investigate the impact of public childcare availability on maternal employment and child development in Italy.
+Brilli, Del Boca, and Pronzato (2016) investigate the impact of public childcare availability on maternal employment and child development in Italy.
 According to their estimates, an increased availability of childcare raises both the likelihood of a mother taking up work and the language test scores of children.29